Grade Level: Elementary school

 More Curriculum Like This

-Students see how potential energy (stored energy) can be converted into kinetic energy (motion).
+Students make sense of how potential energy (stored energy) can be converted into kinetic energy (motion).
 Acting as if they were engineers designing vehicles, they use rubber bands, pencils and spools to explore how elastic potential energy from twisted rubber bands can roll the spools.
-They brainstorm, prot...
+They brains...

 Students design, build and evaluate a spring-powered mouse trap racer.
 For evaluation, teams equip their racers with an intelligent brick from a LEGO© MINDSTORMS© EV3 Education Core Set and a HiTechnic© acceleration sensor.